zashirah/premier-league-survivor/README.md

 3. Views to see what teams have been picked each week and what picks a single user has made.

 ***

-## Code Showcase

-> Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

-## Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution.